 If you’re looking to spice up your hairstyle these days, then we have a look that is Princess-approved.
-Kate Middleton has revealed that her four-year-old daughter Princess Charlotte like to styles her locks in plaits.
+Kate Middleton has revealed that her four-year-old daughter Princess Charlotte likes to style her locks in plaits.
 The Duchess of Cambridge opened East Anglia’s Children’s Hospices’ new facility, The Nook, in Framingham Earl, on Friday, November 15, where she made the revelation.
 During the outing, Kate complimented a young girl named Betsy Fletcher on her hairstyle saying, “I love your plaits.
 My little girl Charlotte loves plaits but her hair’s only this long so we have to do them at the top.”

 While Charlotte generally steps out wearing her hair down with an accessory, like a bow, or up in a ponytail, royal fans have previously seen the young Princess sporting her favorite plaits before.
 At Trooping the Colour earlier this year, Prince William and Kate’s daughter had her hair styled with two braids that connected in the back with a blue ribbon.